plone/plone.restapi/docs/source/endpoints/relations.md

 ## Getting statistics for all relations

-The call without any parameters returns statistics on all existing relations the user has access to.
+The call without any parameters returns statistics on all existing relations to which the user has access.

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests